Non-Stationary Critical Phenomena: Expanding The Critical Point: Simulations: coarsening and pseudo-criticality

 These two effects then act in concert to define a length-scale $l_{\rm meso}\sim|\Delta v|/\lambda_{\rm max}^{\rm Re}\sim \text{Pe}((1-\beta)/(1+\beta))|\rho_G-\rho_L|/\lambda_{\rm max}^{\rm Re}$ on which we expect to observe emergent features of the system.
 A plot of $l_{\rm meso}$ for $\beta=1/2$ is shown in Fig.~\ref{fig:meso_length}.
 In particular, we note the response to the two control parameters $\text{Pe}$ and $\beta$.
-The heuristic indicates that we should expect larger emergent length-scales with increasing asymmetry, and indeed associates a value of $l_{\rm meso}=0$ with $\beta=1$.
+The heuristic indicates that we should expect larger emergent length-scales with increasing asymmetry.
 In addition, it predicts that the emergent length-scales can effectively be tuned by Pe, with $l_{\rm meso}$ diverging as $\text{Pe}$ takes values approaching that for which the liquid density lies exactly on the spinodal.
-At this point, the liquid phase of the system (but not the gas phase) lies on the critical line, thus motivating our use of the term `semi-critical lines' in Fig.~\ref{fig:phase_diagrams}.
+At this point, the liquid phase of the system (but not the gas phase) lies on the critical line, again motivating our use of the term `semi-critical lines' in Fig.~\ref{fig:phase_diagrams}(c).

 Whilst the accuracy of the heuristic, $l_{\rm meso}$, will invariably be limited due, in part, to its reliance on linear fluctuation properties, its qualitative predictions are borne out in our simulations, where we observe changing length-scales with $\text{Pe}$.
-In the top row of Fig.~\ref{fig:meso_micro}, at $\text{Pe}=7.5$, the emergent length-scale is very large (comparable to the size of the system), such that we see only a single liquid domain with fluctuating defects travelling by means of the ejection mechanism.
-By contrast, at a lower value of $\text{Pe}=7$, in the middle row, the length-scale has reduced significantly.
+In Fig.~\ref{fig:meso_micro}(a), at $\text{Pe}=7.5$, the emergent length-scale is very large (comparable to the size of the system), such that we see only a single liquid domain with fluctuating defects travelling by means of the ejection mechanism.
+By contrast, at a lower value of $\text{Pe}=7$, in panel (b), the length-scale has reduced significantly.
 In this case, it is small enough compared to the size of the system that the `pseudo-critical' nature of the dynamics becomes apparent, with the effect of noise manifesting clearly at the scale of the emergent liquid features.
-Further density kymographs at lower values of $\text{Pe}$ can be found in the SI, with the emergent length-scale reducing with $\text{Pe}$, in accordance with our heuristic.
+Further density kymographs at lower values of $\text{Pe}$ can be found in the Supplemental Material \cite{SM}, with the emergent length-scale reducing with $\text{Pe}$, in accordance with our heuristic.

 We remark that the length-scale which our heuristic, $l_{\rm meso}$, intends to capture is the \emph{largest} scale that emerges from simulation.
 Below this length-scale we see a complicated fluctuating behaviour where defects of many different sizes form, coalesce, and dissolve.
 The scaling of the distribution of the size and/or duration of such features remains an open and interesting question.